AspirinCode/MD-analysis-tools-scripts/assemble-system/readme.md

 *
  ```

+ ## Place certain lipids at specific positions
+ In step3, first visualize "step3_packing.pdb" to see which pairs of lipids to exchange the position.
+At step3, lipids are only pseudo-atoms and thus can be mutated to desired lipid type easily.
+Picking up the pairs for exchange, we then text modify "step3_packing_head.psf" and "step3_packing_head.crd" to exchange the lipid positions.
+Remember also to modify the related charges in PSF file.

  ## Ring penetration test
  Since cholesterol and sugar all have rings, we want to avoid such ring penetration in the system.
 We use the following script `pentest.py` and `findrings.py` to detect the penetration.
 The periodic boudary parameters are also provided to help detect the penetration between primary and image boxes. `Qhull` is needed for detecting ring penetration on proteins.